YourMobileGeek/100DaysOfCode2019/README.md

 * Day 40
   > Watched a talk on web assembly today ([Link](https://www.youtube.com/watch?v=HktWin_LPf4)).
 Also, working on the react thing.
 Not in a good mood so not writing much.
 The video was good.

+* Day 41
+  > A couple of Easy level Hackerrank problems was all i could manage to do today.
+In need of serious working for a while now.